alcrene/sinn-full/README.md

 ### Other options for hosted publishing

-It is also possible to host the generated HTML on [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages), optionally generating them automatically with a GitHub Action each time the repository is updated.
+It is also possible to generate the HTML yourself and host it on your own server or on a service like [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages).
+In the latter case, it is also possible to setup a GitHub Action which recompiles the project each time the repository is updated, achieving the same level of automation as the Read the Docs solution.
+One advantage of using GitHub Actions is that they provide more free computation resources compared to Read the Docs.
 For more information, see the relevant page in the [Jupyter Book docs](https://jupyterbook.org/publish/gh-pages.html).

 ## Contributing updates to this template